zsennenga/Cows-RESTful-API-API/README.md

 The library manages signature calculation and error translation using the GET /error URI.

-This project includes two scripts using the API:
+This project includes four scripts using the API:

 CowsTvServer.php

-CowsMobileServer.php (Work in Progress)
+CowsMobileServer.php

+CowsTabletServer.php

+APITest.php